|

 THE

-Details on the project that created the documentary, the workshop
+PROJECT.
+Details on the project that created the documentary and the workshop featured;

-documents, a timeline, list of internment camps and the impact
+HISTORY.
+Related historical documents, a timeline, list of prison camps and the impact on Japanese Americans;

 RESOURCES.
 Related Web links, organizations and books.
 TEACHER'S